The $15 Knife Sharpener I Ended Up Keeping — KitchenIQ Edge Grip Review

 Disclosure: This post contains affiliate links.
 If you click through them, I may earn a commission at no additional cost to you.

-I purchased the KitchenIQ Edge Grip 2-Stage Knife Sharpener in January 2025 because I do all of my own cooking and one of my biggest needs in the kitchen is keeping my knives sharp.
-A dull knife is actually more dangerous than a sharp one, so having a simple way to maintain my blades matters.
-This little sharpener has done a good job keeping my knives in working shape, and its compact size makes it easy to store in a kitchen drawer with my other cooking utensils.
+I purchased the KitchenIQ Edge Grip 2-Stage Knife Sharpener in January 2025 because I do all of my own cooking, and keeping my knives sharp is essential.
+A dull knife is actually more dangerous than a sharp one, so having a simple, reliable way to maintain my blades matters.

-I like that this sharpener gives you two stages in one small tool.
-The carbide blade slot handles dull or damaged knives, while the ceramic rod slot is useful for polishing and quick touch-ups on knives that are already in decent shape.
-For everyday kitchen use, that has been enough for me.
+I like that this sharpener combines two stages in one compact tool.
+The carbide slot is designed for dull or slightly damaged knives, while the ceramic slot works well for polishing and quick touch-ups on blades that are already in decent condition.
+For everyday kitchen use, that combination has been more than enough.

-One feature I do appreciate is the patented “V” edge grip, which lets you place the sharpener on the edge of a table or countertop so the tip of a larger knife does not drag across the surface.
-That is a smart design detail.
-The bottom also has non-slip material, which helps, but in real use I still find that you need to hold the sharpener in place with one hand while working the knife with the other.
-That is my main complaint, although it is not a deal breaker.
+One feature I do appreciate is the patented “V” edge grip, which allows you to place the sharpener on the edge of a table or countertop so the tip of a larger knife doesn’t drag across the surface.
+That’s a smart and practical design detail.

 Product Overview